urban-plumber/urban-plumber.github.io/AU-Preston/plots/TEB-CNRM/index.md

 | Qh     | detailed     | 29.4299 |  14.3521  | 1.27547  | 0.918854 |

  - MAE: mean absolute error (close to 0 is better)
- - NME: absolute mean error normalised by difference from mean  (closer to 0 is better)
  - MBE: mean bias error (close to 0 is better)
  - NSD: ratio of model to obs standard deviation (close to 1 is better)
  - R: Pearson's correlation (close to 1 is better)